SXNG2008/turing-machine-simulator/README.md

 # Project Title

-Deterministic Turing Machine Simulator using Python (with numpy, pandas, and requests)
+Deterministic Turing Machine Simulator in python (with numpy, pandas, and requests)
 # Overview of the Project

 This project implements a Deterministic Turing Machine (DTM) in Python that simulates how a theoretical Turing Machine reads, writes, and moves along a tape according to transition rules.

-To satisfy project requirements, the implementation integrates three external Python modules:
+To satisfy project requirements, the implementation integrate three external Python modules:

 numpy → for tape representation

-pandas → for storing the transition table
+pandas → for storing the transition tables

-requests → to demonstrate external data fetching (mock information)
+requests → to demonstrate external for data fetching (mock information)

-The simulator performs a sample operation called Unary Increment, where the input tape (e.g., "111") is transformed by appending one extra "1".
+The simulator perfroms a sample operation called Unary Increment, where the input tape (e.g., "111")  transformed by appending one extra "1".
 # Features

-✔ Simulates deterministic Turing Machine behavior
+ Simulates deterministic Turing Machine behavior
-✔ Tape stored using numpy array
+ -Tape stored using a numpy array
-✔ Transition functions stored in a pandas DataFrame
-✔ Uses requests module for external information retrieval ✔ Step-by-step execution using step()
+ -Transition functions stores in a pandas DataFrame -Uses requests module for external information retrieval -Step-by-step execution using step()
-✔ Full simulation using run()
+ -Full simulation using run()
-✔ Works for any custom transition table
+ -Works for any custom transition table
-✔ Clean OOP-based design
+ -Clean OOP-based design

 #Technologies / Tools Used
 Tool / Module	Purpose